 What are the most famous out-of-the-box B2B marketplace examples?
 These are Magento, OpenCart, InsiteCommerce, and NetSuite.
 At Codica, for instance, when there’s an urgent need to create an ecommerce platform, we turn to Spree Commerce.

 Bespoke software can be a more expensive option, but it is totally worth it.
 You will get a unique solution tailored to your particular business needs.
 With tailored products, you can be sure that all the fine points of your business and hidden risks will be taken into account.

-Also, with the custom software development approach, any functionality can be added per request.
+With the custom software development service, any functionality can be added per request.
 This way, you will not be limited by the functionality offered by out-of-the-box solutions.